fosslight/fosslight-guide-en/scanner/README.md

 - [🐳 Using Docker](#-how-to-install-and-run-using-docker)

 ## 📋 Prerequisite
-FOSSLight Scanner needs a Python 3.7+.
+1. FOSSLight Scanner needs a Python 3.7+.
-To use the function to extract OSS information (OSS Name, OSS Version, License) from Binary DB, see the [database setting guide](etc/binary_db.md).
+2. To use the function to extract OSS information (OSS Name, OSS Version, License) from Binary DB, see the [database setting guide](etc/binary_db.md).
+3. (Only for windows) Install Microsoft Build Tools from https://visualstudio.microsoft.com/en/vs/older-downloads/ > Redistributables packages and Build Tools.

 ## 🎉 How to install
 It can be installed using pip3.
 It is recommended to install it in the [python 3.7 + virtualenv](etc/guide_virtualenv.md) environment.